-The maximum academic load for any student, without specific approval from the appropriate Executive Dean, shall be:
+The maximum academic load for any student, without specific approval from the appropriate Dean or Dean of Health Professions, shall be:

 - For fall or spring sixteen (16) week semesters – 19 credit hours